 4. Ways to collect stamps: General (worldwide collections), country collections, thematic or tropical collection

-Why stamps are so highly valued?
-To most people, stamps may just be a piece of paper that is value only for sending a letter from one point to other.
+Why are stamps so highly valued?
+To most people, stamps may just be a piece of paper that is valued only for sending a letter from one point to another.
 However, in each stamp stands a unique story.
 It is the rich history and how interesting pieces of information behind it that differentiates one from the other.
 Four (4) reasons affects the value of the stamp: